Logiqx/gps-details/docs/devices/coros/smoothing/update.md

 #### Fix Rate

-It is notable that when capturing raw data from Garmin devices using the same chipset, artefacts due to arm movement are evident as would be predicted by basic [sampling theory](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem).
-I will describe it here because there is a chance it is related to the fix that Garmin implemented.
+It is notable that when capturing raw data from Garmin devices using the same Airoha chipset, artefacts due to arm movement are evident.
+This is predictable (basic [sampling theory](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem)), but is described here because there is a chance it is related to the fix that Garmin implemented.

 The example below is from a u-blox logger generating fix solutions at 10 Hz, but logging at 5 Hz and 1 Hz.
 The true cadence of the arm movement is captured by the 5 Hz data (red), but aliasing is clearly evident when logging at 1 Hz (blue).